zserg/mjpeg_proxy/Readme.md

 # MJPEG Proxy Server

 This is a simple MJPEG proxy server.
 Server connects to MJPEG stream, recevies HTTP request from client (browser) and sends back the response as a html page with one frame grabbed from stream.
-The purpose of the server is to provide access to MJPEG server (е.g. motion) from some mobile browsers, that doesn't support live MJPEG stream.
+The purpose of the server is to provide access to MJPEG server (е.g. motion) from some mobile browsers, that don't support a live MJPEG stream.

 ## Usage
 `python mjpeg_proxy.py host:port proxy_port`